Maghwyn/supervision-service/README.md

 #### **The second machine** will host influxDB, Prometheus and Grafana

-Connect as a root and download sudo with `apt update && apt install sudo`.\
+Connect as a root and download sudo with `apt update && apt-get -y install sudo`.\
 Then run the following to add the user into the sudo group `usermod -aG sudo <yourUsername>` and logout the root user.\
 Login as `<yourUSername>` and install wget and curl as follow `sudo apt-get -y install wget curl`.